-Pin No. Symbol Equivalent Circuit Description ANALOG I/O 4 - 11 AIN1 to AIN8 Analog inputs.
+Pin No. Symbol Equivalent Circuit Description ANALOG I/O) 5 - 11 AIN1 to AIN7 Analog inputs.
 These signals can range from 0V to AV {DD} .
-DIGITAL I/O 16 SCLK Digital clock input.
+2 NC This pin is not connected internally, and can be left floating, or tied to ground.
+DIGITAL I/O , 16 SCLK Digital clock input.
 The range of frequencies for this input is 50 kHz to 8 MHz, with guaranteed performance at 8 MHz.
 This clock directly controls the conversion and readout processes.
 15 DOUT Digital data output.
 The output samples are clocked out of this pin on falling edges of the SCLK pin.
 14 DIN Digital data input.
-The ADC78H90's Control Register is loaded through this pin on rising edges of the SCLK pin.
+The ADC78H89's Control Register is loaded through this pin on rising edges of the SCLK pin.
 1 CS Chip select.
 On the falling edge of \overline{CS} , a conversion process begins.
 Conversions continue as long as \overline{CS} is held low.
-POWER SUF PLY 2 AV {DD} Positive analog supply pin.
-This pin should be connected to a quiet +2.7V to +5.25V source and bypassed to GND with a 1 μF tantalum capacitor and a 0.1 μF ceramic monolithic capacitor located within 1 cm of the power pin.
+POWER SUF PPLY 3 AV {DD} Positive analog supply pin.
+This pin should be connected to a quiet +2.7V to +5.25V source and bypassed to GND with 0.1 μ F ceramic monolithic and 1 μ F tantalum capacitors located within 1 cm of the power pin.
 13 DV {DD} Positive digital supply pin.
 This pin should be connected to a $+2.7V$ to AV{DD} supply, and bypassed to GND with a 0.1 μ F ceramic monolithic capacitor located within 1 cm of the power pin.
-3 AGND The ground return for the analog supply and signals.
-12 DGND The ground return for the digital supply and signals.
+4, 12 GND The ground return for both analog and digital supplies.
+These pins are tied directly together internally, so must be connected to the same potential.
+If any potential exists across these pins, large currents will flow through the device.

-Absolute Maximum Ratings (Note 1)
+Absolute Maximum Ratings (Notes 1, 2)